-- 6.1 The student may request a review of the decision of the Appeals Panel within a month of the date that the decision of the Appeals Panel was issued to them.
-A review may be requested on the following grounds: - a) There was a procedural irregularity in the conduct of the Appeals Panel or the investigation that may render the original decision unsafe; - New material evidence is available which the student was unable, for valid reasons, to provide earlier in the process and which may have resulted in a different outcome; - c) Consideration of whether the outcome was reasonable and appropriate in the circumstances. - 6.2 The review process will not reconsider the issues raised in the appeal, nor will it normally result in a further investigation of the issues.
-The review will not
+- 7.1 The student may request a review of the decision of the Appeals Panel within a month of the date that the decision of the Appeals Panel was issued to them.
+A review may be requested on the following grounds: - (1) There was a procedural irregularity in the conduct of the Appeals Panel or the investigation that may render the original decision unsafe; - (2) New material evidence is now available which the student was unable, for valid reasons, to provide earlier in the process and which may have resulted in a different outcome; - (3) Consideration of whether the outcome was reasonable and appropriate in the circumstances.

-- normally consider any new issues raised by the student which are not related to those raised in the original appeal. - 6.3 The request for a review should be submitted electronically or in hard-copy to the Head of Standards and Enhancement: Taught Provision.
-The Head of Standards and Enhancement: Taught Provision (or a nominee) will normally acknowledge receipt of the request for a review within five working days. - 6.4 The Head of Standards and Enhancement: Taught Provision (or a nominee) will appoint a Review Officer from a list drawn from Senate members kept by the Head of Standards and Enhancement: Taught Provision.
-The student will be informed of the Review Officer's identity. - The student may request that the Review Officer meet with an elected officer or staff member of the Students' Union when reviewing the decision of an Appeals Panel.
-In such cases, the Review Officer may meet with the representative from the Students' Union, but the Review Officer's decision will be final. - 6.6 The Review Officer will decide whether the request for a review fulfils one of the requirements set out in section 6.1.
-If the request is judged not to meet the requirements, the Review Officer will inform the Head of Standards and Enhancement: Taught Provision who will write to the student to inform them of the Review Officer's finding. - 6.7 If the Review Officer judges that the request does meet the requirements set out in section 6.1, they will consider the request and decide if and/or how the Appeals Panel decision should be amended.
+- 7.2 The review process will not reconsider the issues raised in the appeal, nor will it normally result in a further investigation of the issues.
+The review will not normally consider any new issues raised by the student which are not related to those raised in the original appeal. - 7.3 The request for a review should be submitted by email to the Standards and Enhancement Office.
+The Head of Standards and Enhancement (Taught Provision), or nominee will normally acknowledge receipt of the request for a review within five working days. - 7.4 The Head of Standards and Enhancement (Taught Provision), or a nominee will assess the review request.
+Where there are potential grounds, a Review Officer will be appointed who has not had any previous involvement in the case in question. - 7.5 The student may request that the Review Officer meet with a staff member of the Students' Union when reviewing the decision of an Appeals Panel.
+In such cases, the Review Officer may meet with the representative from the Students' Union, but the Review Officer's decision will be final. - 7.6 The Review Officer will decide whether the request for a review fulfils one of the requirements set out in section 7.1.
+If the request is judged not to meet the requirements, the Review Officer will inform the Head of Standards and Enhancement (Taught Provision), who will write to the student to inform them of the Review Officer's finding. - 7.7 If the Review Officer judges that the request does meet the requirements set out in section 6.1, they will consider the request and decide if and/or how the Appeals Panel decision should be amended.
 Exceptionally, the Review Officer may determine that further investigation is required before a final decision can be made.
-Details of the Review Officer's decision will be communicated to the Head of Standards and Enhancement: Taught Provision who will then inform the student of the outcome.
-Should any amendment to the student's recorded assessment outcomes be required, the Chair of the relevant Assessment Board will also be informed. - 6.8 The review stage completes the University's process.
+Details of the Review Officer's decision will be communicated to the Head of Standards and Enhancement (Taught Provision) who will then inform the student of the outcome.
+Should any amendment to the student's recorded assessment outcomes be required, the Chair of the relevant Assessment Board will also be informed. - 7.8 The review stage completes the University's process.
 Following consideration of their request for a review, students will be provided with a Completion of Procedures letter which will inform them of how to take their appeal to the relevant public body.